tdegeus/pdfcombine/README.md

 ## Meta-data using PostScript

 By default a PostScript script is used to set the meta-data of the output PDF-file.
+In particular, the output PDF gets a table of contents with bookmarks to the first page of each input 'document' and the input filename at title.
+To customise these titles and add meta-data use a [YAML input file](#yaml-input-file) and/or [customise](#customise-postscript-script) the default PostScript script.

-This default PostScript script can be:
+## Manipulate PostScript script from command-line

-+   Customised:
+### Customise

 `--title`

 Set title of the output PDF.

 `--author`

 Set the author of the output PDF.

 `--no-bookmarks`

 Switch-off bookmarks added for each 'document'.

 `--add-ps`

-        Add custom PostScript code, to the automatically generated script.
+Add lines of PostScript code to the automatically generated script.

-+   Manually specified:
+### Manually specify

 `--ps`

 Set PostScript script (overwrites automatically generated script).

-+   Suppressed:
+### Suppress

 `--no-ps`

 Switch-off the use of a PostScript script.

-## YAML input file
+## Customise meta-data using YAML input file

 To include custom bookmarks a YAML input file can be used, e.g.: